Yassine-Hattay/Gen_AI_Project/papers/notes/Gen AI notes.md

 # Justification for this research direction

-We Chose : A survey based on the number of citations -->  multi agents mentioned in this surveys based on the similarity with the requested agent in the project description --> we filter the chosen agents based on the bench marks results reported in their respective papers .
+We Chose : A survey based on the number of citations -->  multi agents mentioned in this surveys based on the similarity with the requested agent in the project description --> we filtered the chosen agents based on the bench marks results reported in their respective papers .